 Consent to be contacted by the qualitative research team will be sought from participants in the CATHETER II study at time of the main study consent process.
-Once consent to be contacted has been given, a study information pack comprising a participant information sheet and a consent form will be given/sent to those individuals by the research nurse/study team.
+Once consent to be contacted has been given, a participant information sheet will be given/sent to those individuals by the research nurse/study team.